 Death of a Member and a Joint Account

-Should we require a death certificate if a member dies when there is a surviving joint owner?
+Should we require a death certificate when a member dies if there is a surviving joint owner?

 It depends.
 For the surviving joint to transact?
 Generally no. As a joint owner, the surviving owner has a right to transact on the account whether the other owner is alive or not.
 That includes withdrawals, changes, or even closure of the account.